 Reverse Charge VAT and Cash Flow

-The VAT domestic reverse charge (DRC), which drastically alters the way VAT is accounted for in construction, will be applied as of 01 March 2021 to tackle fraud by stopping VAT changing hands throughout most of the construction supply chain.
-It is reported that VAT Fraud, within construction alone, currently costs the Treasury £100m in lost tax revenues each year.
+The VAT domestic reverse charge (DRC), which drastically alters the way VAT is accounted for in construction, will be applied as of 01 March 2021.
+Its purpose is to tackle fraud by stopping VAT changing hands throughout most of the construction supply chain.
+It is reported that VAT fraud, within construction alone, currently costs the Treasury £100m in lost tax revenues each year.

-Your client is not an end-user or intermediary connected with the end user.
+Your supply is to the end-user or an intermediary connected with the end-user